 Field Description PAYMENT CARD TOKENIZATION Select Yes if you want to tokenize payment cards.
-Otherwise, select No. RECURRING PROCESSING MODEL Select a default recurring processing model.
+Otherwise, select No. RECURRING PROCESSING MODEL Select a default recurring processing model from CardOnFile, UnscheduledCardOnFile, or Subscription depending on how you want to use tokenization.
 This will be sent with the payment request.

 Under the Tokenization section in your Payment Processing Profile, configure the following fields:

 Field Description REPLACE PAYMENT CARD BY TOKEN Select this checkbox if you want a token to replace payment card details.
 This only applies if PAYMENT CARD TOKENIZATION under [ES] Adyen SuitePayment Main Config is set to Yes.
 PAYMENT CARD TOKEN PAYMENT METHOD Select Payment Card Token if you want to use this token for this profile.
 You can configure this token in the initial NetSuite Customer Center setup.
 GENERAL TOKEN PAYMENT METHOD Select Payment General Token if you want to use this token for this profile.
 You can configure this token in the initial NetSuite Customer Center setup.

 Add the token to the relevant payment method instance.

 - Log in to your Customer Area, and switch to your merchant account.

 - Go to Developers > Additional data.